solderneer/solderneer/site/src/pages/notes/one-hand-behind-your-back.md

 ---
-title: "One hand behind your back"
+title: One hand behind your back
-emoji: "💁‍♂"
+emoji: 💁‍♂
 pubDate: 08-Jun-2023
 updatedDate: 08-Jun-2023
-tags: ["topic/social-sciences", "type/life"]
+tags:
+  - topic/social-sciences
+  - type/life
 ---

 The good guys always fight with one hand behind their backs.
 Is this always true, I'll add on some examples here, if I remember to.